- 1997 Ed.D Doctor of Education in Curriculum & Instruction Boise State University

 - 1980 BB.A Quantitative Business Analysis, Gonzaga University

 My interests are varied but I have had an abiding relationship with questions related to theories of learning, knowing, and understanding.
 My academic training is in education where I have primarily studied interdisciplinary topics related to pedagogy, curriculum design, and epistemology.
 My early experience teaching primarily 5th grade and later work with adolescents has had an abiding and formative impact on my involvement in the area of understanding, meaning, and relevance.
 I have been involved in post-graduate medical education for over 20 years studying the pedagogy and dynamics of residency training programs and clinical environments.
 This work has influenced my interpretation of leadership as a body and health based practice (as opposed to a primarily commercial/organizational or military perspective) and led me to inquire more deeply into the phenomenological and existential elements of leadership behavior.
 I study these broad topics through a pragmatist and Meadian (GH Mead) lens and am coming to better understand various frameworks for describing and explaining the self, self-consciousness (or reflective consciousness), and the social construction of “reality”.
 This has also led me to learn more about existential phenomenology through the work of Heidegger and Samuel Todes.
 As a consequence of this philosophical study I am interested in the effects of transformative dialogue on the self.
 This is also related to my study of how individuals, groups, and organizations reflect leadership as seen through the lens of ecological psychology, symbolic interactionism, situated theory, apprenticeship models of learning & knowing, and post-structural interpretations.
-Underlying most of my inquiries is a fundamental interest in how and why we affect each other as we do and how and why we are affected.
-I am also interested in the intersection of my scholarly interests with Ignatian pedagogy and spirituality.
-I weave all of the above into my teaching and writing.
-On a more personal note I also study yoga and yoga philosophy.
-I am currently teaching a conscious parenting class with my wife Karen through her yoga studio in Coeur d’Alene, Idaho..
+Underlying most of my inquiries is a fundamental interest in how and why we affect each other as we do and how and why we are also affected.